BOARD OF DIRECTORS

 Meet our Board of Directors.
 Each Director brings vast experience and is highly respected within the flexible workspace industry.
 Together they share our core values and are committed to our vision.

 Brad Krauskopf is the founder and CEO of Hub Australia which has grown to become Australia’s largest privately held coworking operator.
 Targeting the premium end of the market, Hub is known for its high levels of customer service, quality fit outs and a hospitality-inspired offering that helps customers grow their businesses by attracting and retaining the best talent.
 Hub is a Bcorp, recognised as an employer of choice in the Great Places to Work rankings and all of its workspaces are certified carbon neutral.
 Brad is also the founding Co-chair of Flexible Workspace Australia, the peak-industry body for flexible and coworking space in Australia.

 Fiona Mayor founded The Thrive Network in 2017 with her partner to create a space that they would love to come to work to everyday.
 Thrive has grown into a burgeoning community of SMEs, creatives, ASX listed companies and freelancers.
 The glue that holds them all together is the team at Thrive.
 Fiona’s background is in marketing and advertising after spending 7 years at The Age in Melbourne overseeing the client side transition from print to digital advertising.
-She left The Age in 2006 to start her own social media and web design agency, Pop Media, which she still runs today.
+She left The Age in 2006 to start her own digital marketing agency, Pop Media & Design Services, which she still runs today.
 She has two children, two rescue dogs and loves cupcakes.

 Clive Dale is Australia’s leading independent advisor on flexible workspace and business-centric property amenity.

 He is a futurist, with a particular focus on the development of workplace solutions that create significant competitive advantage for developers, landlords, occupiers and flexible workspace operators.